Yatichapat/CookingGame/DESCRIPTION.md

 - **Zombie Encounters**: Players must avoid zombies that burst into the restaurant while cooking.

-## About the Gameplay
+## 🎮 About the Gameplay
-- ingredients are contained in fridge.
+- Ingredients are contained in fridge.
 Press e to open the fridge and add ingredients to the cooking pan by pressing the enter key
 - To drop item, you can press shift on both side
 - Wait for the food to be cooked.
 The cooking time will show on the green bar above the pan.